tochka-public/Tochka.JsonRpc/docs/en/overview.md

 * Supports returning non-json data if needed, eg. to redirect browser or send binary file
 * Batches use the pipeline like separate requests would do, so authentication and other middlewares/filters work independently
 * Client is intended to be helpful when diagnosing errors
-* Other middlewares can inspect raw and typed JSON Rpc request/response data
+* Raw and typed JSON Rpc request/response data is accessible to middlewares and controllers
 * Lightweight extensibility: common models and utils are not tied to client or server packages
 * Autodocumentation support: [Swagger/OpenAPI](https://swagger.io/) and [OpenRPC](https://open-rpc.org/)